 Our Selected Employer Groups and community partners play a huge role in the work of the credit union.
 We partner with over 50 organizations, businesses, and non-profits to make our products and services available to a wider network.
 Many of our community partners also provide important additional support services to our members and neighborhoods.

 If you are associated with or employed by a Selected Employer Group or community partner, you are eligible for membership at the credit union.
-If you would like to become a partner of North Side please contact Sarah Marshall at 773-769-5800 ext 226 or at email@example.com.
+If you would like to become a partner of North Side please contact Jorge Ortiz at 773-769-5800 ext 225 or at firstname.lastname@example.org.

 Selected Employer Groups